 Driven crazy by design

+You can't move in Helsinki without seeing an Iittala glass or a Marimekko print.
+They are the Coca-Cola and McDonalds of Helsinki.
 The tourist board forces every visitor into the Design Museum.
-It’s like some kind of magnetic pull – if you visit Helsinki, you will end up there.
+It's like some kind of magnetic pull – if you visit Helsinki, you will end up there.
 I thought the museum might be a tad pretentious, but actually I enjoyed each and every exhibit and they really made me think.
-Even if I was at times thinking “what the f%%k”.
+Even if I was at times thinking “hæ!?”

 On that theme of thinking though… presumably to a local, Finnish design is just, you know, “design”.
 Every home contains those Iittala glasses and Marimekko prints.
 So to distinguish themselves, maybe all Finns should rush out and buy English design.
 Like, framed pictures of dogs playing poker, or those little magazine racks that go next to the toilet.
 Who knows.
 I might suggest it next time I'm in town.

 Something I rarely touch on here is religion, because quite frankly I'm not interested.
 However, I always find myself visiting churches wherever I go.
 They always tell stories, especially of communities long-lost.
 The churches in Flåm and Røros were memorable and I now have one from Helsinki to add to that list – the church of the rock.

 All in all, a thrilling weekend in a thrilling city.
 Helsinki deserves its reputation, it's more lively than any Norwegian city with far more to see and do.
 Good job then it's perfect for a weekend away, with SAS, Norwegian and Finnair all offering direct flights from Oslo.
 And of course thanks to the dark magic of global economics, earning in Norway means we are some of Helsinki's few visitors who find the place affordable.
 I'll raise a glass of lakka to that!